jefersonf/jwt-authn-go/README.md

 ```\c authn_jwt;```

-Create a table in the database
+Create a table in the database.

+>This step is not required as we are using gorm.Model as an embedded template for our user.

 ```
 CREATE TABLE users (